kirstyidoko/kidoko-couch-to-coder-python/intro-to-c2c-tasks.md

 ## uk_volkwagen.py
 This code analyses and visualises data from a database of Volkswagen vehicles purchased in the UK between 2000 and 2020.

+## pie_bar_ext
+Contains the bar and pie charts created for the extension tasks in "uk_volkswagen.py".